 Students from Main Campus and the Medical Center also have circulation privileges here at the Law Center.
 A valid Georgetown GOCard must be presented at the time of check-out for all patrons.

 If we don’t own the materials that you need and the desired material is not available through the consortium, try Interlibrary Loan.
 If a Law Library book is checked out, missing, lost or at bindery, you may also request it through the consortium, if available.
 If unavailable through the consortium, try Interlibrary Loan.
 ILL requests are made through the ILLiad system.

 Members of the Law Library Membership Program and students from other law schools do not have borrowing privileges.

 Reserves & Course Reserves

-- Reserve Collection is held at the Williams Circulation Desk.
+- Reserve Collection & Cool Stuff is held at the Williams Circulation Desk.
 Reserve materials may be checked out by Law Center faculty, staff, and students for a period of three hours and renewed only if a hold request has not been placed on the item.

-- Reference materials, recent Study Aids, and all federal and state materials located in the Williams Reading Room.
-These materials cannot be checked out and must be used in the Reading Room.
+- Reference materials, recent Study Aids, and all federal and state materials located in the Williams Reading Room cannot be checked out and must be used in the Reading Room.

 While searching the catalog, if you see a general collection title that is ‘Available,’ click on ‘Place hold for pickup.’
 Submit the form and the item will be retrieved from the stacks for you in one to two days.
 You will be notified when the item is available for pick-up and which library will be holding the material for you.
 A paged book is held for about 7 days before it is returned to the stacks.